 - Eligibility criteria

-The criterion has been set comparatively medium graded so to encourage students from appearing in the examinations.
-For CAT, one has to acquire a minimum of 55% in the bachelor’s degree from a recognised university.
+The criterion has been set comparatively medium graded to encourage students from appearing in the examinations.
+For CAT, one has to acquire a minimum of 55% in the bachelor’s degree from a recognized university.
 However, final year students waiting for their results also have got the chance to apply.